-In this work, we analyze the multi-dimensional observational properties of FRBs using the largest homogeneous sample Catalog 2.
+In this work, we analyze the multi-dimensional observational properties of FRBs using the largest homogeneous sample of Catalog 2.
 We adopt an unsupervised machine learning framework that combines UMAP with HDBSCAN clustering to reclassify 4527 burst events.
-The method remains stable in the large-sample regime, achieving a recall of 0.94 for known repeating sources, and enables a systematic comparison of the statistical properties of different FRB clusters.
-We have the following findings. \begin{enumerate} \item Based on an unsupervised analysis of the Catalog 2, we find that FRBs exhibit a clear and stable structural separation in the embedding space, primarily dividing into two statistically significant clusters.
-The Repeater-like cluster is characterized by narrowband emission and longer pulse widths, encompassing the majority of known repeating bursts, whereas the Nonrepeater-like cluster displays broadband, high-energy, and short-timescale properties.
+The method remains stable in the large-sample regime, achieving a recall of 0.94 for known repeaters, and enables a systematic comparison of the statistical properties of different FRB clusters.
+Our main findings can be summarized as follows. \begin{enumerate} \item Based on an unsupervised analysis of Catalog 2, we find that FRBs exhibit a clear and stable structural separation in the embedding space, primarily dividing into two statistically significant clusters.
+The repeater-like cluster is characterized by narrowband emission and longer pulse widths, encompassing the majority of known repeating bursts, whereas the nonrepeater-like cluster displays broadband, high-energy, and short-timescale properties.
 This separation is consistently reflected in both the UMAP low-dimensional representation and the observed dynamic spectra, demonstrating the strong physical interpretability of the classification.

-\item Feature-importance analysis shows that the spectral morphology parameter, spectral running ($r$), consistently serves as the most discriminating metric between repeating and non-repeating FRBs, reflecting a fundamental difference in their emission bandwidths.
-This result further indicates that narrowband emission is an intrinsic and stable radiative property of the repeating FRB population.
+\item Feature-importance analysis shows that the spectral morphology parameter, the spectral running ($r$), consistently serves as the most discriminating metric between repeating and nonrepeating FRBs, reflecting a fundamental difference in their emission bandwidths.
+This result further indicates that narrowband emission is an intrinsic and fundamental radiative property of the repeating FRB population.

-\item With support from large-sample statistics, we identify a robust subclass of atypical repeaters, accounting for approximately $\sim6\%$ of the repeating FRB population.
-Although these events originate from known repeating sources, they occupy the same region of the multi-dimensional parameter space as non-repeating bursts, exhibiting broadband, short-timescale, and high-energy characteristics, while showing statistically significant differences from the typical repeating bursts produced by the same sources.
-This result indicates that a single FRB source can exhibit multiple emission modes, thereby blurring the observational boundary between repeating and non-repeating FRBs.
+\item Supported by large-sample statistics, we identify a robust subclass of atypical repeaters.
+Although these bursts originate from known repeating sources, they occupy the same region of the multi-dimensional parameter space as nonrepeating bursts, exhibiting broadband, short-timescale, and high-energy characteristics, while remaining statistically distinct from the typical repeating bursts produced by the same sources.
+This result may indicate that a single FRB source can exhibit multiple emission modes, thereby blurring the observational boundary between repeating and nonrepeating FRBs.